 The Beginner’s Guide differs to the manual in that it provides more of a story line and takes the user on the hand for starting out to create and collect content and then working with it to produce a portfolio.
 Thus, readers can work through the book and create their portfolio while they are moving from one chapter to the next.

-This work, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+CC BY-SA 4.0 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.